ahmad-PH/ahmadph-personal-website/content/home/experience.md

   date_start = "2019-06-01"
   date_end = "2019-08-01"
   description = """
-  My task was to set up a real-time object detection pipeline on an instance of [Coral Dev Board](https://coral.ai/products/dev-board/), which is a piece of hardware specialized for prototyping on-device machine learning products.
-The input and output were both handled as video streams and were received and dispalyed on external devices.
-This internship helped me better understand the practical aspects of machine learning that happen in real-world settings.
+  I worked on setting up an object detection/classification pipeline on a [Coral Dev Board](https://coral.ai/products/dev-board/).
+I learned a great deal about running machine learning models in resource-constrained settings and the methods used to address the challenges involved, such as model quantization.
+I worked mainly with TensorFlow Lite and open-source implementations of popular model architectures.
   """